felixroz/faker-api-study-case/README.md

 - data request

 The file 'fake_api_workflow.py' is our main application that connects all these operations.
-To see more details about the parameters please see the documentation in the file.
+To see more details about how it works and the parameters please see the file's documentation.

 # Essential Parameters
 You might want to change the number of rows that you want to request from the faker-api.